 Describe the manager or an HR how the bullying affects work and hinders it from getting done or damages the quality of work.
 Explain this is the reason you ask for an intervention so that the bullying stops to not just help you but for the employer’s sake too.

 8. Prop yourself for retaliation:

-A bully would find his or her way to retaliate even in subtle ways, thus making it difficult for anyone to identify the tactics of the bully and impossible for human resource manager to take action.
-Keep addressing the issue in related meetings and ask for the company’s policies to guard you against retaliation.
+A bully would find his or her way to retaliate even in subtle ways, thus making it difficult for anyone to identify the tactics of the bully and impossible for the human resource manager to take action against the people who bullied at the workplace and keep addressing the issue in related meetings and ask for the company’s policies to guard you against retaliation.
 In case the bullying continues and intensifies, the bullied employee can take legal actions.